jdwilson4/Network-Analysis-I/README.md

 - Topological Summaries of Networks
 - Shortest Paths
 - Automatic Feature Learning of Graphs
-- Mesoscopic Properties of Graphs
 - Community Detection
 - Epidemics on Networks
-- Intro to Statistical Network Modeling
+- Intro to Statistical Network Modeling (if time permits)

 ### Schedule